 The best short films (and films in general) always take advantage of the medium.

-If you can find a way to write a short film that is deeply dependent on editing techniques, clever sound design, film grammar, and storytelling then you will have something to take to festivals and elsewhere that pleases the viewers.
+If you can find a way to write a short film that is deeply dependent on editing techniques, clever sound design, film grammar, and storytelling.
+Then you'll have something to take to festivals and anywhere else that pleases the viewers.

 Christopher Nolan discusses Following